-While I know every person means the best in how they extend their condolences and help, these are the things that stood out to me as most beneficial and appreciated in my own times of need:
+While I know every person means the best in how they extend their condolences and help, there are certain things that may help better than others when trying to comfort the bereaved.

 Nothing we can do can ever take away the pain someone feels in grief, but if we remember these few things, maybe we can offer truly helpful comfort and help someone who is grieving.

 Knowing what to say or do doesn’t come easily.
-Here are more articles on grief from Loving Christ Ministries:
+Find more grief support here: